microsoft/WhatTheHack/037-WindowsVirtualDesktop/Coach/01-Plan-AVD-Architecture.md

                 - Pooled
                 - Remote App
                 - Personal
-            - Reconfigure location for the Windows Virtual Desktop metadata
+            - Reconfigure location for the Azure Virtual Desktop metadata
         - Session Host VMs:
-            - Recommend an operating system for Windows Virtual Desktop implementation.
+            - Recommend an operating system for Azure Virtual Desktop implementation.
             - Calculate and recommend a configuration for performance requirements.
             - Calculate and recommend a configuration for Azure Virtual Machine capacity requirements.
             - Anti-Virus Strategy